Azure/azure-sdk-for-net/sdk/quantum/Azure.Quantum.Jobs/README.md

 ### Upload Input Data

 Using the SAS URI, upload the json input data to the blob client.
-This contains the parameters to be used with [Quantum Inspired Optimizations](https://github.com/MicrosoftDocs/quantum-docs-private/wiki/Optimization-quickstart-for-Azure-Quantum)
+This contains the parameters to be used with [Quantum Inspired Optimizations](https://docs.microsoft.com/azure/quantum/optimization-overview-introduction)
-Learn more about QIO at [Quantum Inspired Optimizations](https://github.com/MicrosoftDocs/quantum-docs-private/wiki/Optimization-quickstart-for-Azure-Quantum)

 ```C# Snippet:Azure_Quantum_Jobs_UploadInputData
 // Get input data blob Uri with SAS key